Education in Russia: Post-graduate levels

 Doctor of Sciences, the next stage, implies achieving significant scientific output.
 This title is often equated to the German or Scandinavian habilitation.
-The dissertation paper should summarize the author's research resulting in theoretical statements that are qualified as a new discovery, or solution of an existing problem, or a practical proposal with significant economical or military potential.
+The dissertation paper should summarise the author's research resulting in theoretical statements that are qualified as a new discovery, or solution of an existing problem, or a practical proposal with significant economical or military potential.
 The road from Candidate to Doctor typically takes 10 years of dedicated research activity; one in four candidates reaches this stage.
 The system implies that the applicants must work in their research field full-time; however, the degrees in social sciences are routinely awarded to active politicians.

 Academic titles of docent and professor are issued to active university staff who already achieved degrees of candidate or doctor; the rules prescribe minimum residency term, authoring established study textbooks in their chosen field, and mentoring successful postgraduate trainees; special, less formal rules apply to professors of arts.

 Military postgraduate education radically falls out of the standard scheme.
 It includes military academy courses and adjunctura (адъюнктура).
 Unlike their Western namesakes, Russian military academies are postgraduate institutions conducting the advance training career commissioned officer programmes.
 Passing the course of an academy does not result in an explicitly named degree and enables the graduate to proceed to a certain level of command (equivalent of battalion commander and above).
 Adjunctura is a military analogue of civilian graduate school, which allow commissioned officers to get academic degree of candidate of military sciences and be appointed to teaching and scientific positions in military educational and scientific research institutions.

 Science outreach

 On 1 June 2021, the Federal Law of 5 April 2021 №85-FZ "On Amendments to the Federal Law 'About education in Russian Federation'" entered into force.
-This law establishes the concept of the outreach activity: it is the activity, carrying out outside educational programs, which aims to dissemination of a knowledge and an experience, to formation of a skills, a values, and a competence, in order to intellectual, spiritual and moral, creative, physical, and (or) professional development of individual, and to meet educational needs of individual.
+This law establishes the concept of the outreach activity: it is the activity, carrying out outside educational programmes, which aims to dissemination of a knowledge and an experience, to formation of a skills, a values, and a competence, in order to intellectual, spiritual and moral, creative, physical, and (or) professional development of individual, and to meet educational needs of individual.
 The manner, conditions and implementation modalities of outreach activity and also the procedure for the control of such activity regulated by Government of Russia.
 Outreach activity can be carried out by public and local authorities and natural and juridical persons concluded a contracts with educational institutions in the order determined by Government of Russia.
 Although the Russian Academy of Sciences and numerous cultural and educational societies opposed the bill, it was adopted by the State Duma, approved by the Federation Council and signed by the President of Russia Vladimir Putin.

-According to scientists, science popularizers, educationalists, lawyers, this law, in fact, establishes the prior censorship of virtually every ways to share knowledge and conviction, contrary to the articles 19 and 29 of the Constitution of Russia.
+According to scientists, science popularisers, educationalists, lawyers, this law, in fact, establishes the prior censorship of virtually every ways to share knowledge and conviction, contrary to the articles 19 and 29 of the Constitution of Russia.
 According to the authors, the law aims to shield Russian citizens against anti-Russian propaganda.